Museology

 Anastasia Chourmouziadi, Alexandros Tourtas

-The course familiarizes students with the methodology of exhibition design with the aim of creating a real exhibition at the end of the semester.
-This methodology is based on the perception that an exhibition is a powerful and inherently multimedia narrative medium.
-Thus, the design steps begin with defining the basic narrative choices, the definition of the theme, the narrators, and the exhibition plot.
+The course familiarizes students with the methodology of exhibition design aiming to create a real exhibition at the end of the semester.
+This methodology is based on the perception that the exhibition is a powerful and, by definition, a multimedia narrative medium.
+Thus, the design steps begin with the definition of the basic narrative choices, the theme, narrators, and the expositional plot.

-Subsequently, the possibilities and limitations of the individual narrative tools are discussed, including images, text, objects, sound, and cinematic images, based on the specific issues that research in each of these fields has revealed, but also taking into account the complex conditions that arise when all these elements coexist in the exhibition space and co-create the exhibition scenography.
+Then, the possibilities and limitations of individual narrative tools, image, text, objects, sound and cinematic imagery are addressed, based not only on the specific issues that research in each of these fields has highlighted but also on considering the complex conditions that operate when all of these coexist in the exhibition space and co-create the exhibition scenography.

 6 ECTS